rowbot-weisguy/notes/README.md

 separate modules. `Notes`, and `NotesUI`.
 One for handling data and saving / loading from localStorage, and one for handling the view / events / DOM manipulations.

+After talking to a friend about it, it turns out I was just replicating MVC.
+This makes sense in hindsight.
+I didn't have a lot of application development experience, but it is still the pattern I was most familiar with it, albeit latently.

 At the end of the day, this feels to me likes it's more complicated than it needed to be.
+It taught me that it's easy to overengineer

-Still, I'm pretty happy with it!
-It feels pretty slick.
+That said, I'm pretty happy with it.
+It feels pretty slick 🏎

 Thanks to @Spittal and @fishfillet for the nudges.